-PARENT TEACHER ASSOCIATION (PTA)
+PARENT TEACHER ASSOCIATION (PTA) / WATCH D.O.G.S.

-Each elementary school has an active parent organization, which provides valuable service and support to the school.
+Barberton Intermediate School has active parent organizations, which provides valuable service and support to the school.
 Parents are encouraged to become active members.
 There are many different opportunities for parents to volunteer in the schools.